Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 However, YouTube's rate limiting has one interesting aspect — it only works if the requested stream exceeds a certain size threshold.
 This means that if you're fetching a small stream — or even a small _portion_ of a larger stream — the data will be served at full speed, without any rate limiting.

-You can leverage this behavior by dividing any given stream into many small chunks and downloading them incrementally.
+You can leverage this behavior to bypass rate limiting by download the stream in small chunks — using the [`range` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) — and then combining the results into a single file.
+In my tests, I found that the largest chunk size that doesn't trigger rate limiting appears to be around `10 MB`.

-Luckily, YouTube's rate limiting has one interesting behavior, where using the [`range` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) to fetch a very small chunk of the stream completely disables rate limiting for that fragment.
-This means that if you divide the stream into many small parts, you can send incremental requests to download the entire video in small segments, without incurring any slowdowns.
-In my tests, I found that largest chunk size that doesn't trigger rate limiting appears to be around `10 MB`.
+This approach can also be utilized